DjangoAdminHackers/django-linkcheck/README.rst

 Contributing
 ------------

-You can install all requirements of the development setup with:
+You can install all requirements of the development setup with the extra ``dev``:

 .. code-block:: bash